 We were given a few moment of silence to reflect and share what we thought of in relation to the word we have chosen.
 In my quiet time, I asked myself when did I become greedy?
 Am I?
 Suddenly I realized that every time I only have myself, my needs, my family’s concern in consideration never minding those of others, I am greedy.
 And it was difficult to accept, but it happens many times.

 Digging further, I see how the fear of not having enough drives me to have my needs met first before anybody else.
-The narcissistic two-year-old inside of me grow up in an environment of mental lack, therefore, my needs always prove more pressing.
+The narcissistic two-year-old inside of me grew up in an environment of mental lack, therefore, my needs always prove more pressing.

 According to Erik Erikson, the first developmental task that we have to achieve is the development of trust.
 Trust that our primary caregivers are dependable and reliable.
 When it is not met naturally mistrust develops.
 I realized that my insecurities over not having enough can only be handled by trusting my primary caregiver, my source.